-You are considered a returning student if you have been previously enrolled at LACC but had a break of more than two semesters between enrollments at the Los Angeles City College.
-Although you may have already submitted an application to attend LACC when you first started here, if it has been (at least) two semesters since you last enrolled you will need to submit another application.
+You are considered a returning student if you have been previously enrolled at LACC but had a break of more than two semesters between enrollments at Los Angeles City College.
+Although you may have already submitted an application to attend LACC when you first started here, if it has been at least two semesters since you last enrolled you will need to submit another application.

 Enrolling at LACC

 Step 1: Submit Another Application to LACC

 Note: If taking a course at the college while in high school, you are considered a current high school student.
 If you graduate or discontinue enrollment from high school prior to entering college, you are considered a new student.

 You can have your official, sealed transcript and/or score report mailed directly to our college from your previous college/university.
 Bring official transcripts from all high schools, colleges and trade schools attended.
 With these reports, you may be able to:

 Advanced Placement (AP) and or International Baccalaureate (IB) shall be used toward meeting General Education requirements and graduation competency for the Associate of Arts and Associate of Science Degrees.
 Students must receive a passing score (3, 4, or 5) on an AP exam to receive the credit.
 Proof of any AP credit should be taken to the Admissions Office in AD 100, and appropriate credit will be reflected on your transcript.